Bali Scuba Diving Spots

 5. Puri Jati

-It's a popular site for muck divers and photographers who travel from around the world seeking the famous mimic octopus which imitates other creatures as a defence mechanism.
+It's a popular site for muck divers and photographers worldwide seeking the famous mimic octopus, which imitates other creatures as a defence mechanism.
 Unfortunately, Puri Jati does not have a lush coral reef, but just 100m away is the Zen Reef.
 This reef has beautiful black sand and pretty, colourful coral at the deepest point of almost 20m (65 feet).
-This spot continues to be popular amongst fishermen, so we'd advise you to stay aware of fishing nets during dives here.
+Unfortunately, this spot continues to be popular amongst fishermen, so we'd advise you to stay aware of fishing nets during dives here.

 6. Pemuteran Bay

 Pemuteran Bay is home to the world's largest artificial reef project.
 This two-hectare site is a marine protected area.
 This scuba diving location in Bali has calm waves all year round, along with trickier, deeper spots, so it caters to different-level divers.
 The main attraction at Pemuteran Bay is the artificial reef garden that has shrines and statues of goddesses to explore.
 At the seabed nearly 36m (almost 120 feet) below the water surface, you discover lobsters and sea fans.
 You have the opportunity to adopt a coral here, meaning that a small wire structure in the shape of your name is planted next to your coral and the reef project sends regular emails on your coral's growth and development.
 Not only does Pemuteran Bay offer beautiful diving spots, but it gives you a chance to engage with marine conservation!